AnvilAndHammerLtd/GoustoMobileDeveloperTest/README.txt

 ● Create a Product Detail page with some transition between the screens ● Provide landscape support (with some UI adjustment, for example grid instead of the list in the landscape mode etc.)

-MY PERSONAL NOTES:

-when an image is not found from the server then it returns an empty list, however when an image is found then an object is returned instead of an array.
-The following error will happen when you try to serialize the json data to a wrong variable type.
-It makes sense, you can't set an array to an object or vice versa. com.google.gson.JsonSyntaxException: java.lang.IllegalStateException: Expected BEGIN_ARRAY but was BEGIN_OBJECT at line 1 column 5855 path $.data[10].images